nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## `system`
-- Added `system.prepareStrMutation` for better support of low level `moveMem`, `copyMem` operations for `gc:orc`'s copy-on-write string implementation.
+- Added `system.prepareMutation` for better support of low level `moveMem`, `copyMem` operations for `gc:orc`'s copy-on-write string implementation.
 - `system.addEscapedChar` now renders `\r` as `\r` instead of `\c`, to be compatible